elegant-scipy/elegant-scipy/markdown/ch1.markdown

 It's important to note that the DNA in every cell of your body is identical.
 Thus, the differences between cells arise from *differential expression* of that DNA into RNA: in different cells, different parts of the DNA are processed into downstream molecules.
-Similarly, as we shall see in this chapter and the next, differential expression can distinguish different kinds of cancer.
+Similarly, as we will see in this chapter and the next, differential expression can distinguish different kinds of cancer.

 <img src="../figures/differential_gene_expression.png"/>
 <!-- caption text="Gene expression" -->

 The state-of-the-art technology to measure mRNA is RNA sequencing (RNAseq).
-RNA is extracted from a tissue sample, for example from a biopsy from a patient, *reverse transcribed* back into DNA (which is more stable), and then read out using chemically modified bases that glow when they are incorporated into the DNA sequence.
+RNA is extracted from a tissue sample (e.g., from a biopsy from a patient), *reverse transcribed* back into DNA (which is more stable), and then read out using chemically modified bases that glow when they are incorporated into the DNA sequence.
 Currently, high-throughput sequencing machines can only read short fragments (approximately 100 bases is common).
-These short sequences are called “reads”.
+These short sequences are called “reads.”
 We measure millions of reads and then based on their sequence we count how many reads came from each gene.
-We’ll be starting directly from this count data.
+We’ll be starting our analysis directly from this count data.

 <img src="../figures/RNAseq.png"/>
 <!-- caption text="RNA sequencing (RNAseq)" -->

-Here's an example of what this gene expression data looks like.
+This table shows a minimal example of gene expression count data:

 |        | Cell type A | Cell type B |
 |--------|-------------|-------------|